 The Bensons were an unassuming couple who were “upper-middle” class, which was a pretty good level coming out of the Depression.
 Ben was in upper-level management the J.L.
-Hudson Department Store and Beth was an associate director with the social service department of the Detroit Council of Churches.
+Hudson Department Store.
+Beth was an associate director with the social service department of the Detroit Council of Churches.
 They lived at 860 Taylor Street, Detroit, which was just north of the Boston-Edison District.

 After contacting the Doctor in Akron, Ohio, the Bensons drove Archie down to Akron and introduced him to the good Doctor and his wife Anne.
 Archie was to stay with this couple for about 10 ½ months to learn about this new program to help alcoholics like him to give up the drink.

-The group eventually grew to six people, with borrowed chairs from other rooms, five people sitting in his room and one in the hallway.
+The group eventually grew to six people.
+With borrowed chairs from other rooms, five people sitting in his room and one in the hallway.

-The Bensons offered the basement of their home at 860 Taylor Street to hold their meetings; the meeting was fondly called the “Bensons’ Basement Meeting.”
+The Bensons offered the basement of their home at 860 Taylor Street to hold their meetings.
+The meeting was fondly called the “Bensons’ Basement Meeting.”
 This was started in November, 1939 with about eight people in a corner of the basement and quickly grew to about 25-30 people, that filled the basement.
-It had to be truly astounding to see 25-30 guys, former alcoholics, get off a street car at Woodward Ave and Taylor Street and walk two blocks to Bensons’ house every week; about 2-3 months later the meeting was moved to a place called Doty Hall.
+It had to be truly astounding to see 25-30 guys, former alcoholics, get off a street car at Woodward Ave and Taylor Street and walk two blocks to Bensons’ house every week.
+About 2-3 months later the meeting was moved to a place called Doty Hall.

 Their meetings were only held for a short period of time at Doty Hall.
 It appeared that this location was too far from where the winos, drunks and low bottoms were hanging out, namely skid-row.

 In late 1942 the Bensons moved to California, where Ben acquired a job managing a war-time factory for the War Department, leaving a wonderful legacy of recovery back in Detroit.
-In a 1951, Detroit News obituary it states, “Elmer Benson was very instrumental in starting A.A. in Detroit, but was not an alcoholic.”
+In a 1951, Detroit News obituary it states, “Elmer Benson was very instrumental in starting A.A. in Detroit, but was NOT an alcoholic.”